Marcokorcak/Project2/README.md

 <img src="https://user-images.githubusercontent.com/77298953/232967305-a146f7f4-9a40-4e66-9386-3b1a1686172a.png" width=60% height=60%>

-The image above whos the "create a post" page where users can create their own posts
+The image above whos the "Create a Post" page where users can create their own posts

 <img src="https://user-images.githubusercontent.com/77298953/232967378-639cb4dc-0790-4b35-87dc-e764aabb42af.png" width=60% height=60%>